WChurchill/chatbot/README.md

 # chatbot

-A chatbot based on learned word embeddings and recursive neural network encoders/decoders
+A chatbot that reads natural language and performs an action based on unigram analysis